Causes of autism: Locus coeruleus–noradrenergic system

-Mercury

-This theory hypothesizes that autism is associated with mercury poisoning, based on perceived similarity of symptoms and reports of mercury or its biomarkers in some autistic children.
-This view has gained little traction in the scientific community as the typical symptoms of mercury toxicity are significantly different from symptoms seen in autism.
-The principal source of human exposure to organic mercury is via fish consumption and for inorganic mercury is dental amalgams.
-The evidence so far is indirect for the association between autism and mercury exposure after birth, as no direct test has been reported, and there is no evidence of an association between autism and postnatal exposure to any neurotoxicant.
-A meta-analysis published in 2007 concluded that there was no link between mercury and autism.

 Oxidative stress

-Oxidative stress, oxidative DNA damage and disruptions of DNA repair have been postulated to play a role in the aetiopathology of both ASD and schizophrenia.
+Oxidative stress, oxidative DNA damage and disruptions of DNA repair have been postulated to play a role in the etiopathology of both ASD and schizophrenia.
+Physiological factors and mechanisms influence by oxidative stress are believed to be highly influential to autism risk.
+Interactions between environmental and genetic factors may increase oxidative stress in children with autism.
 This theory hypothesizes that toxicity and oxidative stress may cause autism in some cases.
-Evidence includes genetic effects on metabolic pathways, reduced antioxidant capacity, enzyme changes, and enhanced biomarkers for oxidative stress; however, the overall evidence is weaker than it is for involvement oxidative stress with disorders such as schizophrenia.
+Evidence includes genetic effects on metabolic pathways, reduced antioxidant capacity, enzyme changes, and enhanced biomarkers for oxidative stress.
 One theory is that stress damages Purkinje cells in the cerebellum after birth, and it is possible that glutathione is involved.
-Autistic children have lower levels of total glutathione, and higher levels of oxidized glutathione.
+Polymorphism of genes involved metabolization of glutathione is evidenced by lower levels of total glutathione, and higher levels of oxidized glutathione in autistic children.
 Based on this theory, antioxidants may be a useful treatment for autism.
+Environmental factors can influence oxidative stress pre, peri, and postnatally and include heavy metals, infection, certain drugs, and toxic exposure from various sources including cigarette smoke, air pollutants, and organophosphate pesticides.

 Social construct

+Beyond the genetic, epigenetic, and biological factors that can contribute to an autism diagnosis are theories related to the "autistic identity".
+It has been theorized that perceptions towards the characteristics of autistic individuals have been heavily influenced by neurotypical ideologies and social norms.

 The social construct theory says that the boundary between normal and abnormal is subjective and arbitrary, so autism does not exist as an objective entity, but only as a social construct.
 It further argues that autistic individuals themselves have a way of being that is partly socially constructed.

-Asperger syndrome and high-functioning autism are particular targets of the theory that social factors determine what it means to be autistic.
+Mild and moderate variations of autism are particular targets of the theory that social factors determine what it means to be autistic.
 The theory hypothesizes that individuals with these diagnoses inhabit the identities that have been ascribed to them, and promote their sense of well-being by resisting or appropriating autistic ascriptions.

 Lynn Waterhouse suggests that autism has been reified, in that social processes have endowed it with more reality than is justified by the scientific evidence.

+Although social construction of the autistic identity can have a positive impact on the well-being and treatment of autistic individuals, that is not always the case when the individuals in question belong to historically marginalized populations.